wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Histogram Configuration Properties

-This table lists other histogram configuration properties in addition to the histogram proxy ports.
-In particular, note the requirements on the state directory and the affect of the two `persist` properties listed at the bottom of the table.
+In addition to the proxy ports mentioned above, this table lists the complete set of histogram configuration properties you can configure.
+In particular, note the requirements on the `histogramStateDirectory` property and the behavior of the two `persist` properties listed at the bottom of the table.

 <table class="width:100%;">
 <colgroup>